AlephVault/unity-boilerplate-galium/README.md

-# A NetRose and EVMGames boilerplate for Unity
+# Galium boilerplate

-This is a boilerplate project.
-It includes EVMGames/NetRose and all the required dependencies, and will be tagged with local or specific versions of those dependency packages.
+This is NOT an intent to become an actual game, but an engine based on NetRose and Nethereum/Crypto (even if only for authentication).
+This is an opinionated boilerplate project, and includes some default UI (which can and should be modified in actual games) and character designs.

 Unity version
 -------------